01-edu/public/subjects/ai/classification/README.md

-# Classification
+## Classification

+### Overview

-The goal of this day is to understand practical classification with Scikit Learn.
+Today's goal is to understand practical classification with Scikit Learn.

+### Role Play

+Imagine you're a data scientist working for a cutting-edge medical research company.
+Your team has been tasked with developing a machine learning model to assist doctors in diagnosing breast cancer.
+You'll be using logistic regression to classify tumors as benign or malignant based on various features.

+### Learning Objectives

-Today we will learn a different approach in Machine Learning: the classification which is a large domain in the field of statistics and machine learning.
-Generally, it can be broken down in two areas:
+Today we will learn a different approach in Machine Learning: classification, which is a large domain in the field of statistics and machine learning.
+Generally, it can be broken down into two areas:

-- **Binary classification**, where we wish to group an outcome into one of two groups.
+- **Binary classification**, where we group an outcome into one of two categories.
-- **Multi-class classification**, where we wish to group an outcome into one of multiple (more than two) groups.
+- **Multi-class classification**, where we group an outcome into one of multiple (more than two) categories.

-You may wonder why the approach is different from regression and why we don't use regression and define a threshold from where the class would 1 else 0 - in binary classification.
-The main reason is that the linear regression is sensitive to outliers, hence the treshold would vary depending on the outliers in the data.
-The article mentioned explains this reason with plots.
-To keep things simple, we can say that the output needed in classification is a probability to belong to one of the classes.
-So, by definition the value output by the classification model has to be between 0 and 1.
-The linear regression can't satisfy this constraint.
+You may wonder why the approach is different from regression and why we don't use regression and define a threshold where the class would be 1 if the threshold is met, or 0 otherwise—in binary classification.
+The main reason is that linear regression is sensitive to outliers, causing the threshold to vary depending on the outliers in the data.
+An article explains this concept using plots.
+To keep things simple, we can say that the output needed in classification is a probability of belonging to one of the classes.
+By definition, the value output by the classification model must be between 0 and 1.
+Linear regression cannot satisfy this constraint.

-In mathematics, there are functions with nice properties that take as input a real (-inf, inf) and output a value between 0 and 1, the most popular of them is the **sigmoid** - which is the inverse function of the logit, hence the name logistic regression.
+In mathematics, there are functions with nice properties that take as input a real number (-∞, ∞) and output a value between 0 and 1.
+The most popular of these is the **sigmoid function**, which is the inverse function of the logit—hence the name logistic regression.

-Let's take a small example to have a better understanding of the steps needed to perform a logistic regression on a binary data.
-Let's assume that we want to predict the gender given the people' size (height).
+Let's take a small example to better understand the steps needed to perform logistic regression on binary data.
+Let's assume that we want to predict gender based on people's size (height).

 Logistic regression steps:

-- Fit a sigmoid on the training data
+- Fit a sigmoid function on the training data.
-- Compute sigmoid(size)=0.7 because the sigmoid returns values between 0 and 1
+- Compute sigmoid(size)=0.7 because the sigmoid returns values between 0 and 1.
 - Return the class: 0.7 > 0.5 => class 1.
-Thus, the gender is male
+Thus, the gender is male.

-For the linear regression exercises, the loss (Mean Square Error - MSE) is minimized with an algorithm called **gradient descent**.
-In the classification, the loss MSE can't be used because the output of the model is 0 or 1 (for binary classification).
+For linear regression exercises, the loss (Mean Squared Error - MSE) is minimized using an algorithm called **gradient descent**.
+In classification, MSE loss cannot be used because the model's output is 0 or 1 (for binary classification).

-The **logloss** or **cross entropy** is the loss used for classification.
+The **log-loss** or **cross-entropy** is the loss used for classification.
 Similarly, it has some nice mathematical properties.
-The minimization of the **logloss** is not covered in the exercises.
-However, since it is used in most machine learning models for classification, I recommend to spend some time reading the related article.
+Minimizing the **log-loss** is not covered in these exercises.
+However, since it is used in most machine learning models for classification, I recommend spending some time reading the related article.

-### Exercises of the day
+### Exercises of the Day

-- Exercise 0: Environment and libraries
+- **Exercise 0:** Environment and libraries
-- Exercise 1: Logistic regression with Scikit-learn
+- **Exercise 1:** Logistic regression with Scikit-learn
-- Exercise 2: Sigmoid
+- **Exercise 2:** Sigmoid
-- Exercise 3: Decision boundary
+- **Exercise 3:** Decision boundary
-- Exercise 4: Train test split
+- **Exercise 4:** Train-test split
-- Exercise 5: Breast Cancer prediction
+- **Exercise 5:** Breast cancer prediction
-- Exercise 6 Multi-class (**Optional**)
+- **Exercise 6:** Multi-class (**Optional**)

 ### Virtual Environment